greena13/redux-and-the-rest/README.md

 * `isSyncedSuccessfully(itemOrList)` - Whether the item or list has finished being successfully fetched
 * `isInAnErrorState(itemOrList)` - Whether the item or list is in an errored state - usually because the last request failed
+* `getHttpStatusCode(itemOrList)` - The HTTP status code of the last request related to the resource item or list as a number

 Checking if a value is the same as the new item's temporary key: